sergiocollado/potpourri/Notes_on_linux.md

 ### MOUNTING FILE SYSTEMS

+The process of attaching a memory device to the filesytem tree, is known as mounting.
+So for a device to be available, it must first be mounted.

 In linux all the files are under the tree that starts in **/**

 to mount a partition, it is possible to use the command: **mount**  https://linux.die.net/man/8/mount